balderdashy/sails-docs/reference/Blueprints.md

 ### Query Parameters

-Any attributes that you defined on your model can all be used to filter results.
+Any and all attributes that you defined on your model can be used to filter results.

 For instance, if our `Pony` model has a **name** attribute: `GET http://localhost:1337/pony?name=Rainbow Dash` would return an array of ponies with the name "Rainbow Dash".